PeakIndicators/Getting-Started-On-Azure-ML/Documents/Monitor_Models_AzureML.md

 Azure Machine Learning creates a custom dimension in the Application Insights data model for the output you write.

 ### View logged data and query logs in Application Insights
 To analyze captured log data, you can use the Log Analytics query interface for Application Insights in the Azure portal.
 This interface supports a SQL-like query syntax that you can use to extract fields from logged data, including custom dimensions created by your Azure Machine Learning service.
+This SQL-like query syntax uses **Kusto query language**, more details can be seen [here](https://docs.microsoft.com/en-us/services-hub/health/log_analytics_query_language).

 To view logged data: